vardhan341/api-docs/rest-api/sys/floorplandesk.md

 {% api-method method="get" host="https://spaces.nexudus.com/api" path="/sys/floorplandesks" %}
 {% api-method-summary %}
-By date or number range
+By date range
 {% endapi-method-summary %}

 {% api-method-description %}
-Gets a list of floorplandesks based on a range of dates, integer or decimal properties.
+Gets a list of floorplandesks based on the date when they were created or updated.
 {% endapi-method-description %}

 {% api-method-spec %}